catalindumitrache76/TFG/src/main/webapp/bower_components/swagger-ui/README.md

 ### Enabling CORS

-The method of enabling CORS depends on the server and/or framework you use to host your application. http://enable-cors.org provides information on how to enable CORS in some common web servers.
+The method of enabling CORS depends on the server and/or framework you use to host your application. http://enable-cors.org provides information on how to enable CORS in some com.unizar.phytoscheme.processes.common_methods web servers.

 Other servers/frameworks may provide you information on how to enable it specifically in their use case.